DavideBianchi01/GraphLaPlus/README.md

 # GraphLa+

-This is the Official GitHub repository for the paper *GraphLa+* by D.Bianchi, D.Evangelista, S.Aleotti, M.Donatelli and E.Loli Piccolomini.
+This is the Official GitHub repository for the paper *GraphLa+* by D.Bianchi, D.Evangelista, S.Aleotti, M.Donatelli, E.Loli Piccolomini and W.Li.

 ## Introduction
 In this work we aim to solve CT-related problems in the form